tatsuyafujisaki/android-playground/README.md

 scenario.moveToState(State.STARTED)
 ```

-## How to recreate an activity or a fragment
+## How to recreate an Activity or a Fragment
 ```kotlin
 // scenario is ActivityScenario or FragmentScenario. scenario.recreate()